jecksolovyev/io.centredo.docs/docs/source/pages/howToWorkWithPlatform/adminApplication/users/users.rst

 What is the content of the file?
 ================================

-File contains defferent qunatity of sheets and it depends on qunatity of Mailboxes in the particular account.
+File contains defferent qunatity of sheets and it depends on quantity of Mailboxes in the particular account.

 .. image:: pic_users/tabs.png
    :width: 400
    :align: center

 1. First sheet is "Roles".
-On this sheet are showing all roles which avaliable for particular account.
+On this sheet are showing all roles which available for particular account.
 If you want to clarify what exact role does, you can get this information using UI or API.
-Also, roles information optionaly can be used on the Account and Mailbox sheets (we will observe it below).
+Also, roles information optionally can be used on the Account and Mailbox sheets (we will observe it below).

 .. image:: pic_users/roles.png
    :width: 400